gasparka/pyha/docs/basic_usage.rst

 Lets follow the model and test-driven development, it goes like this:

 - Write simplest possible model of what you want to do
-- Experiment with it, dont throw away the experiments, rather turn them to unit-testsUnderstand it by writing unit-tests
+- Experiment with it, dont throw away the experiments, rather turn them to unit-tests
 - Profit

 Pyha operates on classes, that must be derived from pyha.HW baseclass.